*For more, see my roundup of posts on Uyghur culture*

 She also pays attention to Uyghur rock music—here’s the band Qetig, recorded in Urumqi:

 Meanwhile the fate of Uyghur culture at the grassroots—life-cycle observances, pilgrimages, and village celebrations like the mäshräp—looks bleak.
+For Mukaddas Mijit’s recent film on Uyghur meshrep in Kazakhstan, see note here.

-For a recent conference at SOAS on “Surveillance and repression of Muslim minorities: Xinjiang and beyond”, click here.
+For a conference at SOAS on “Surveillance and repression of Muslim minorities: Xinjiang and beyond”, click here.